-Inspect the bushings of the cam and of the sliding sheave of the driven pulley, replace worn parts.
+Inspect the bushings of the cam and of the sliding sheave, O-ring and sliding shoes of the driven pulley, replace worn parts.

 Battery

 Battery Maintenance

 NOTICE Never charge a battery while installed in vehicle.

 These vehicles are equipped with a VRLA battery (Valve Regulated Lead Acid).
 It is a maintenance-free type battery, there is no need to add water to adjust electrolyte level.